albee/trace/README.md

 popd
 ```

+# Astrobee dependencies

+Finally, this implementation of TRACE offers tight integration with the Astrobee simulation for visualization and systems testing.
+Minimal Astrobee-derived messages and base classes are therefore required; however, TRACE's core algorithms can be separated, if desired:

+Follow the instructions from [TUTORIAL.md](TUTORIAL.md/## Astrobee Simulation Setup) for Astrobee simulation setup.

 ## Build
 This repo contains ROS-compatible packages, meant for the `src` directory of a traditional ROS [catkin](http://wiki.ros.org/catkin) workspace.
-Minimal Astrobee-derived messages and support classes are provided in `trace-astrobee-utils`.

 To build, set up a local workspace and clone this repository as the `src` directory: